BlockstreamResearch/bip-frost-dkg/README.md

 a compromised dealer can forge signatures arbitrarily.

 An interactive *distributed key generation* (DKG) protocol session by all signers avoids the need for a trusted dealer.
-There exist a number of DKG protocols with different requirements and guarantees.
+There exist a number of DKG protocols with different requirements and guarantees in the cryptographic literature.
-Most suitably for the use with FROST is the PedPop DKG protocol ("Pedersen DKG [[Ped92](https://doi.org/10.1007/3-540-46766-1_9), [GJKR07](https://doi.org/10.1007/s00145-006-0347-3) with proofs of possession") [[KG20](https://eprint.iacr.org/2020/852),[CKM21](https://eprint.iacr.org/2021/1375),[CGRS23](https://eprint.iacr.org/2023/899)].
+Most suitably for the use with FROST is the PedPop DKG protocol ("Pedersen DKG [[Ped92](https://doi.org/10.1007/3-540-46766-1_9), [GJKR07](https://doi.org/10.1007/s00145-006-0347-3) with proofs of possession") [[KG20](https://eprint.iacr.org/2020/852),[CKM21](https://eprint.iacr.org/2021/1375),[CGRS23](https://eprint.iacr.org/2023/899)], which, like FROST, does not impose restrictions on the choice of `t` and `n`.

 But similar to most DKG protocols in the literature, PedPop has strong requirements on the communication channels between participants, which make it difficult to deploy in practice:
 First, it assumes that signers have secure (i.e., authenticated and encrypted) channels between each other, which is necessary to avoid man-in-the-middle attacks and to ensure confidentiality of secret shares when delivering them to individual signers.
-Second, PedPop assumes that all signers have access to some external consensus (or equivalently, broadcast) mechanism that enables them to verify that they have an identical view of the protocol messages exchanged during DKG.
+Second, PedPop assumes that all signers have access to some external consensus or reliable broadcast mechanism that ensures they have an identical view of the protocol messages exchanged during DKG.
 This will in turn ensure that all signers eventually reach agreement over the results of the DKG, which include not only parameters such as the generated threshold public key, but also whether the DKG has succeeded at all.